 The individual authors’ papers previously included in each issue of Monetary Bulletin are now issued in a separate web-based publication entitled Economic Affairs.
 The papers are issued in Icelandic as part of the series Efnahagsmál.
 Articles published in Economic Affairs are compiled in a printed anthology at the end of each calendar year.

-The Central Bank of Iceland publishes a quarterly economic summary and compendium of statistics in its Economic Indicators report.
+The Central Bank of Iceland publishes a quarterly summary of economic developments, compendium of statistics, and update on the status of the financial system in its Economic Indicators report.
 The main focus is on web-based publication.
 Economic Indicators is also published in Icelandic under the title Hagvísar Seðlabanka Íslands.

 The Bank also issues a range of other reports, including a series of research papers published under the title Working Papers.